svm-zhang/AGOUTI/README.md

 In the same example, AGOUTI also connects two contigs from different original scaffolds (red zigzag line), `scaf669029_3` and `scaf668522_35`.
 AGOUTI additionally reports immediate neighbors of each of the two contigs (connected by green arrowed line).
 Both contigs come from the ends of their corresponding original scaffolds, and a path between the two can suggest a connection between the same two original scaffolds.
 Connections between two contigs from the middle of their original scaffolds, on the other hand, flag inconsistencies, e.g. `scaf668522_30` and `scaf669547_5`.

+The network file is Cytoscape-ready, and we also provide a style file `consistency.xml` under the `cytoscape` folder.
+The example demonstrated here is only a tiny part of the network.
+You can get the full network by simply load the `example.consistency.nw` file into Cytoscape.

 ![Alt text](/image/consistency.example.png?raw=true "example output directory")

 ## Break-and-Continue